Stationary cocycles for the corner growth model: Directional geodesics

 (The first and last equalities come from \eqref{eq:h=grad} and \eqref{eq:solution-pp}.)
 Consequently, by the shape theorem (limit \eqref{lln5}), on the event $\{\zeta\cdot e_1>\ximax\cdot e_1\}$

 This proves that

 Repeat the same argument with $\tmax$ replaced by $\tmin$ and $\ximax$ by the other endpoint of $\Uset_{\xi+}$ (which is either $\xi$ or $\ximin$).
 To capture all $\t$ use geodesics ordering \eqref{eq:geod-order}.
 An analogous argument works for $\xi-$.
-We have, for a given $\xi$, \be \Pbig\Bigl\{ \forall\t\in\{e_1,e_2\}^{\Z^2},\forall u\in\Z^2:x_{0,\infty}^{u,\t,\xi\pm}\text{ is }\Uset_{\xi\pm}\text{-directed}\Big\}=1.\ee
+We have, for a given $\xi$, \be \Pbig\Bigl\{ \forall\t\in\{e_1,e_2\}^{\Z^2},\forall u\in\Z^2:x_{0,\infty}^{u,\t,\xi,\pm}\text{ is }\Uset_{\xi\pm}\text{-directed}\Big\}=1.\ee

-Let $\Ombig_0$ be an event of full $\Pbig$-probability on which all cocycle geodesics satisfy the ordering \eqref{eq:geod-order}, and the event in \eqref{g:78} holds for $\xi\pm$ in a countable set $\Uset_0$ that contains all points of nondifferentiability of $\gpp$ and a countable dense subset of $\Diff$.
+Let $\Ombig_0$ be an event of full $\Pbig$-probability on which all cocycle geodesics satisfy the ordering \eqref{eq:geod-order}, and the event in \eqref{g:78} holds for both $+$ and $-$ and for $\xi$ in a countable set $\Uset_0$ that contains all points of nondifferentiability of $\gpp$ and a countable dense subset of $\Diff$.
 We argue that $\Ombig_0$ is contained in the event in \eqref{g:77}.

 Let $\zeta\notin\Uset_0$ and let $\zetamax$ denote the right endpoint of $\Uset_{\zeta}$.
-We show that \be \varlimsup_{n\to\infty} \frac{x_n^{u,\tmax,\zeta}\cdot e_1}{\abs{x_n^{u,\tmax,\zeta}}_1}\le\zetamax\cdot e_1 \qquad\text{on the event $\Ombig_0$.} \ee (Note that $\zeta\in\Diff$ so there is no $\zeta\pm$ distinction in the cocycle geodesic.)
+We show that \be \varlimsup_{n\to\infty} \frac{x_n^{u,\tmax,\zeta}\cdot e_1}{\abs{x_n^{u,\tmax,\zeta}}_1}\le\zetamax\cdot e_1 \qquad\text{on the event $\Ombig_0$.} \ee (Note that $\zeta\in\Diff$ so there is no $\pm$ distinction in the cocycle geodesic.)
 The $\varliminf $ with $\tmin$ and $\ge \zetamin\cdot e_1$ comes of course with the same argument.

 If $\zeta\cdot e_1< \zetamax\cdot e_1$ pick $\xi\in\Diff\cap\Uset_0$ so that $\zeta\cdot e_1< \xi\cdot e_1<\zetamax\cdot e_1$.
 Then $\ximax=\zetamax$ and \eqref{g:79} follows from the ordering.

 If $\zeta= \zetamax$, let $\e>0$ and pick $\xi\in\Diff\cap\Uset_0$ so that $\zeta\cdot e_1< \xi\cdot e_1\le \ximax\cdot e_1<\zeta\cdot e_1+\e$.
 This is possible because $\nabla\gpp(\xi)$ converges to but never equals $\nabla\gpp(\zeta)$ as $\xi\cdot e_1\searrow \zeta\cdot e_1$.
 Again by the ordering